All Women's Action Society

 Partner since 2006

-Trainings on women's leadership and violence against women
+Training programs on women’s leadership and ending violence against women

-Gender sensitization for police, medical personnel, and social welfare officers
+Gender sensitization trainings for police, healthcare workers, and social welfare officers

 Read more